 performance indicators to monitor progress.

-Since 2018, we have developed nine action plans for specific countries, each with an
+Since 2018, we have developed fifteen action plans for specific countries, each with an

 agreed timeline.
 A total of 20 Human Rights Champions were appointed within these countries, as part of a